tra38/tra38.github.io/_posts/2018-05-06-using-pip-on-repl-it.md

 post_subtitle: An Interesting Experience
 layout: default
 ---
 >BUILD AND DEPLOY IN SECONDS.
-Instant programming environment for your favorite language.--[repl.it](https://repl.it)'s homepage, repl.it
+Instant programming environment for your favorite language.--[repl.it](https://repl.it)'s homepage

 I used repl.it primarly for hosting [LittleNiftySubweb](https://repl.it/@tra38/LittleNiftySubweb), a command-line script that enables me to use [howdoi](https://github.com/gleitz/howdoi) without ever needing to install Python.
 This is very useful to me since it allows me to easily use howdoi on Windows machines (since Python doesn't come on Windows pre-installed).